BeardedManZhao/algorithmStar/src_code/README.md

 2TrueData2 -- zhao.algorithmMagic.MAIN1$$Lambda$3/3615232-8db2f2=true --> 2TrueData3[1.0	1.0	1.0	<br>]
 ```

-* To support DLL dynamic library calculation for functions that encapsulate a huge amount of computation, such functions
+* In order to support the calculation of DLL dynamic libraries for functions that require huge functionality, such
-  can be called through the DLL library to reduce the cost of calculation.
+  functions can be called through DLL libraries.
+Some algorithms that need to interact with computer systems can obtain
+  higher functionality.

 ```java
 package zhao.algorithmMagic;